milodigwe/Cyber_MI/Containers/CKAD.md

 linux2@kubernetes:~/ckad$

 kubectl edit node <hostname_of_system>
-Inside the file you will see something like this :
+Inside the file you will see something like this : line #26

 spec:
   taints: